canonical/launchpad-manual/docs/user/how-to/packaging/free-up-ppa-disk-space.rst

 To increase the PPA's quota beyond the 8 GiB default, file a question with a written justification at https://answers.launchpad.net/launchpad.
-A Launchpad administrator will consider the request and either grant it or provide alternative advice.
+A Launchpad administrator will consider the request and either grant it or recommend an alternative approach.